elastic/ecs/rfcs/text/0033-host-fields.md

 The goal here is to research and understand the impact of these changes on users in the community and development teams across Elastic.
 2-5 sentences each.
 -->
  * Ingestion mechanisms (e.g. beats/logstash)
+     - Beats
-     - one
+     - Custom
  * Usage mechanisms (e.g. Kibana applications, detections)
-     - one
+     - Kibana
- * ECS project (e.g. docs, tooling)
-     - one
+     - Custom applications

 ## Concerns